Improving Patient Care with AdaptDx Pro

 Structural changes (the appearance of drusen) in the retina are not always easily discernible.
 They often become evident only after AMD has progressed from a subclinical state.

-Being able to detect AMD with such accuracy will greatly improve your patients’ outcomes.
-It allows you to detect AMD at the earliest stage, at least three years before drusen are visible, when action can be taken to slow disease progression and prevent vision loss.
+Being able to identify the earliest AMD biomarker with such accuracy will help improve your patients’ outcomes.
+It allows you to detect AMD at the subclinical stage, at least three years before drusen are visible, when action can be taken to hopefully slow disease progression.

 When the Diagnosis is AMD